jlmcco06/newsRanks/README.md

 **Important!!!**

 Before running the the python code, you must first access the database by entering `psql news`into your terminal.
-This will ensure that all of the necessary views are present.
+To ensure that all of the necessary views are present.
 Enter the following code into your terminal:

 `CREATE OR REPLACE VIEW errors as
 SELECT date(time),